-Oregon law requires Idaho Power to receive approval from the Oregon Department of Energy’s (ODOE) Energy Facility Siting Council (EFSC) in the form of a “Site Certificate” to build B2H on land in Oregon.
-The energy facility siting process requires the applicant to meet all applicable standards.
+Oregon law requires Idaho Power to receive approval from the Oregon Department of Energy’s (ODOE) Energy Facility Siting Council (EFSC) in the form of a “Site Certificate” to build and operate B2H on land in Oregon.
+The energy facility siting process requires the applicant to meet all applicable EFSC standards.
 The process combines state and local government requirements, including land use, into a single decision and appeal path.

 ODOE is a state agency with a variety of divisions and departments, including the Siting Division.
 The Siting Division is technical staff to EFSC and administers the site certificate application process on its behalf.